-6.3 Disclosing protected information for a permitted purpose
+6.3 Disclosing protected information

 Use of protected information by government institutions & officials